 For more information on adding banners and backgrounds, take a look at this tutorial: Personalize your Style.

 You can insert individual pictures in one of two ways:

-Drag and drop a Picture Widget onto your page.
-The Picture Widget is located in Widgets > Popular.
-A dialog box will open up, allowing you to either select an existing picture or to upload a new one from your computer.
+Drag and drop a Picture widget onto your page.
+The Picture widget is located in Widgets and selecting Popular from the drop-down menu.
+The File Manager will open up, allowing you to either select an existing picture or to upload a new one from your computer.

 To link your picture to another page, external URL, email address or file, click on the Edit link and then select the Choose A Link button.